PatBall1/detectree2/docs/source/tutorial.rst

 Alternatively, it is possible to train from one of ``detectree2``'s pre-trained models.
 This is normally recommended and especially useful if you only have limited training data available.
-To retrieve the model from the repo run:
+To retrieve the model from the repo's ``model_garden`` run e.g.:

 .. code-block:: python